 Men have about 100,000 hairs at their peak in their early teens.
 By the time they first notice hair loss, they have already lost half their hair or about 50,000 hair follicles.

-TrichoStem® Hair Regeneration’s Almost 100% Success Rate in Male
+TrichoStem® Hair Regeneration’s High Success Rate in Male Pattern Hair Loss

 Hair loss does not happen overnight, rather hairs grow, then shed, then grow again.
 Hair loss occurs when hair grows back progressively thinner in each cycle, until it becomes so thin that it disappears and stops growing altogether.
-The treatment stops hair loss progression by reversing the hair thinning process – instead of hairs growing progressively thinner, hair grows back thicker, even darker.
+The treatment makes a significant impact on the hair thinning process – instead of hairs growing progressively thinner, hair grows back thicker, even darker.

 TrichoStem® Hair Regeneration is made up primarily of its activator platelet-rich plasma (PRP) that is taken from your own blood prior to the procedure, and ACell’s extracellular matrix as the main active ingredient.
 Both PRP and extracellular matrix are wound healing materials: the platelets of PRP are what heal cuts, ECM uses the regenerative qualities of porcine bladder for advanced reconstructive surgery.
 The combined wound healing materials trigger a wound healing response in the scalp that spurs the production of adult stem cells.
-The response of your own activated stem cells makes the hair follicles (specifically the root of the follicle called the dermal papilla) react by renewing the largely inactive hair growth cycle.
-Hairs that were growing thinner now have the renewed vigor to grow thicker, healthier hair, and as a side effect, darker hair.
-TrichoStem® Hair Regeneration does not contain drugs, and works on men who did not respond to finasteride (Propecia) therapy.
+The response of your own activated stem cells appears to stimulate the hair growth cycle.
+Hairs that were growing thinner appear to grow thicker, healthier hair, and in the people who have graying hair sometimes become darker hair.
+TrichoStem® Hair Regeneration does not contain drugs, and has helped many men who did not appear to respond well to finasteride (Propecia) therapy.

 Surgical hair transplantation does not stop hair loss, so hair does thin and fall out even after a transplant.
-If hair transplant patients do not receive additional treatment to stop their native hair from thinning, they will need additional hair transplants until their donor area runs out.
+If hair transplant patients do not receive additional treatment to manage hair thinning, they will need additional hair transplants until their donor area runs out.

-Finasteride (Propecia) is 5mg pill that is taken daily to stop the enzyme 5 alpha reductase from turning testosterone to dihydrotestosterone (DHT) to prevent hair thinning in DHT-sensitive hair follicles.
-If daily intake of the pill stops, hair will revert back within a year to the thinned state it was in prior to use.
-However, the possible sexual side effects of finasteride, can actually continue after use is discontinued.
-The well known side effects of finasteride discourage many patients from taking it.
-Finasteride is not approved to be taken by women, and does not work in all men.
+Finasteride (Propecia) is 5mg pill that is taken daily to stop the enzyme 5 alpha reductase from turning testosterone to dihydrotestosterone (DHT) to reduce hair thinning in DHT-sensitive hair follicles.
+If daily intake of the pill stops, hair will continue to thin at the rate it was prior to use.
+Possible sexual side effects of finasteride has discouraged many men to avoid taking this drug.
+Finasteride is not approved to be taken by women but can be used off label.

 Minoxidil (Rogaine) is a topic treatment that doesn’t stop hair from thinning, but does extend the active hair growth phase (anagen) and delays the hair shedding phase (telogen) so more hair is present on the head.
 Minxodil needs to be applied twice daily.
 If use is discontinued, the hair growth cycle reverts to its regular timing, and hair looks the same as it did prior to treatment.
 Many minoxidil users don’t see enough changes in their hair to bother continuing with twice daily application.

-Platelet-rich plasma (PRP) injections for hair loss need regular treatment sessions every few months, and may need a higher frequency of injections when the therapy first starts.
-While PRP is used in TrichoStem® Hair Regeneration as an activator, using it alone for hair loss treatment produces minimal, varied, and inconsistent results.
+Platelet-rich plasma (PRP) injections for hair loss need regular treatment sessions every month to few months with no clear end point .
+While PRP is used in TrichoStem® Hair Regeneration, in our clinical experience, using it alone for hair loss treatment produces minimal, varied, and inconsistent results.
 PRP injections don’t work on everyone.

-TrichoStem® Hair Regeneration is a onetime treatment, with regular follow ups to monitor progress every few months.
-In select patients with advanced hair loss, a second treatment may be done after 1-2 years.
-Most TrichoStem® Hair Regeneration patients avoid a hair transplant completely because the density they receive from the non-surgical treatment exceeds the results of not one, but two hair transplants.
+TrichoStem® Hair Regeneration is a customized plan, with regular follow ups to monitor progress every few months.
+Depending on hair loss profile, treatments are separated by gaps of 15-18 months to 3-5 years.
+Most TrichoStem® Hair Regeneration patients avoid a hair transplant completely because the density they receive from the non-surgical treatment often exceeds the results of not one, but two hair transplants.
 The TrichoStem® Hair Regeneration treatment also costs about half of hair transplant surgery.
 In patients who have completely lost hair in certain parts of the scalp, a hair transplant can be performed with TrichoStem® Hair Regeneration to increase graft survival, thicken surrounding native hair, and stop continued hair loss.

 Longevity of the TrichoStem® Hair Regeneration Treatment